 How Do You Get Out Of A Foreclosure?

 Losing a home in foreclosure can have many negative consequences aside from the loss of your home.
-It can damage your credit and result in a deficiency judgement—meaning that you could still owe the bank money after your home is auctioned off.
+It can damage your credit and result in a deficiency judgment—meaning that you could still owe the bank money after your home is auctioned off.

 The good news is that you can get out of a foreclosure.
-You have several options to get out of a foreclosure and save your home:
+You have several options to get out of foreclosure and save your home: